rcszephyr/recoil/README.md

-# May be detected, use at your own risk!
+use at your own risk.
-# I've seen a lot of threads in UC, like: [Release] Rust Recoil, this is the source that most of them use!

-# Rust-Recoil
-Rust Recoil Script maded on C++

-# Weapon support:
+# weapons:
 Ak,
 Lr,
 M249,